ayushmehta03/bank-system-backend/README.md

-# bank-system-backend in golang and psql
+# bank-system-backend in golang and postgressql